 First Year Plan

-Students in their first year take courses that meet a combination of requirements for the Politics major and the Liberal Arts Core.
-As a first-year student at Marymount you will be advised at the Center for Teaching and Learning, but we also encourage you to meet with politics faculty to discuss your plans.
+Students in their first year take courses that meet a combination of requirements for the Politics major and the Liberal Arts Core, following a plan they make in consultation with an academic advisor.
+Politics majors should also meet regularly with politics faculty members to discuss their plans.

 POL 102 and POL 103 are required for the major and are prerequisites for many of the advanced courses you will take later.
 You do not need to take POL 102 and 103 in any particular order.
 You should try to take 102 in a fall semester and 103 in a spring semester.
 So, if your first semester at Marymount is in the...